 Reduced weight – even when … Read More »

 One of the most selfless decisions adult children can make is to move an elderly parent into their home.
 Since our parents took care of us when we were little, it seems only right that we should reciprocate when it becomes difficult or unsafe for Dad or Mom to live alone.
 But there are a variety of factors to consider with your siblings before taking this step.
 Hired Hands Homecare, the top home care company Santa Rosa CA seniors need, outlines some important questions to think through to ensure the best care solution for your senior loved one:

 Do any of your siblings, or you yourself, have sufficient space?
-If setting aside a room for Dad will result in rearranging your children’s own rooms, such as doubling up to share a room or leading to the need for someone to sleep … Read More »
+If setting aside a room for Dad will result in rearranging your children’s own rooms, … Read More »

 Being given a diagnosis of ALS (also known as Lou Gehrig’s disease) can bring up a lot of questions and concerns, for both the individual diagnosed and his/her family members.
 What causes ALS?
 What are the symptoms of ALS now, and how will they be changed in the years to come?
 Where can I go to find needed support?

 More than 30,000 Americans are currently diagnosed with ALS , and nearly 5,600 new patients are diagnosed with the disease each year.
 And even though the actual cause is not clear, some scientific studies point to confusing risk factors, such as a doubled risk of ALS in veterans who served during the Gulf War.